 SOLUTION: Identify a bad ignition coil using an ohmmeter to check for a break in continuity.
 Replace the ignition coil if you find there is a break.

-12. Choke is in the Wrong Position on a Husqvarna Zero Turn Mower
+12. Choke is in the Wrong Position

 Your Husqvarna zero-turn uses the choke to allow a higher concentration of fuel to be allowed into the combustion chamber by restricting the amount of air allowed into the carburetor.